ableplayer/ableplayer/README.md

     default to 360.
 -   **poster** - path to an image file.
 Will be displayed in the player until the video is played.
+-   **data-volume** - optional; set the default volume (0 to 1; default is 0.5 to avoid overpowering screen reader audio)
+-   **data-icon-type** - optional; "font" or "image"; "font" is the default with automatic fallback to image if browsers don't support icon fonts.
+Should generally leave as is unless testing the fallback.
+-   **data-seek-interval** - optional; interval (in seconds) of forward and rewind buttons (default is 10)
+-   **data-show-now-playing** - optional; "true" or "false" to include "Selected track" section within player; only applies when a playlist is present
+-   **data-fallback** - optional; specify a fallback player.
+Currently the only supported option is "jw" (JW Player)
+-   **data-test-fallback** - optional; force browser to user fallback player (recommended for testing only)
+-   **data-lang** - optional; specify language of the player using 2-character language code (default is "en" for English)
+-   **data-lang-override** - optional; override default player language with language of the web page or (if that's unknown) user's default browser language.
+On by default.
+-   **preload** - optional; tells the browser how much media to download when the page loads.
+If the media is the central focus of the web page, use **preload=“auto”**, which instructs the browser to download as much of the media as possible.
+If the media is not a central focus, downloading the entire media resource can consume valuable bandwidth, so preload=“metadata” would be a better option.
+-   **data-debug** - optional; if present will write messages to the developer console

 The following additional features are supported by *Able Player*: